top of page

 ALT 21 Limited, a company incorporated in England and Wales (No.10723112) with its registered office at 45 Eagle Street, London WC1R 4FS, United Kingdom, is authorised and regulated by the Financial Conduct Authority of the United Kingdom (FRN:783837).
 ALT 21 Software Limited, the parent company, is incorporated in Ireland (No. 578153) with its registered office at Century House, Harold's Cross Rd, Dublin, D6W P993, Ireland.

-Payment services for GoodFX Ltd are also provided by Sciopay Ltd. Sciopay Ltd is a company incorporated in England & Wales.
-Registration No: 12352935.
-Sciopay Ltd is licensed and regulated by HMRC as a Money Service Business (MSB).
-Licence No: XCML00000151326.
-Sciopay Ltd is authorised by the Financial Conduct Authority as an Authorised Payment Institution.
-Firm Reference Number: 927951.
+Foreign Exchange and Payment Services for customers introduced by GoodFX to Sciopay Ltd are provided solely by Sciopay Ltd. Sciopay Ltd is a company incorporated in England & Wales with Registration No: 12352935.
+Sciopay Ltd is licensed and regulated by HMRC as a Money Service Business (MSB) with Licence No: XCML00000151326.
+Sciopay Ltd is authorised by the Financial Conduct Authority as an Authorised Payment Institution with Firm Reference Number: 927951

 Equals Money Plc.
 Registered Address: 3rd Floor, Vintners’ Place, 68 Upper Thames St, London, EC4V 3BJ.
 Company registered in England and Wales.
 Registered number: 05539698.
 Money Service Business Registered Number: 12236741.